icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 Because the API does not require end user consent, `ib1:requireAbsenceOf` is used to prohibit the use of an OAuth Issuer.

+## Versions

+The URL of a Scheme Catalog Requirements Document is a stable identifier that is used to find data sources in the Catalog by searching for all entries with this URL in the `dcterms:conformsTo` term.

+Scheme Catalog Requirements Documents are not versioned, and do not include version numbers in their URLs.
+Versioned URLs would prevent easy searching with SPARQL queries, and require a range of compatible versions to be included in the record.

+Scheme Catalog Requirements Documents may be updated with backwards compatible changes, for example, adding additional groups who are permitted to use the data source.
+Existing records are not updated automatically.
+A compliance process will detect out-of-date catalog entries, and notify providers to review the changes and update their record.

 ## Object specification

 An `ib1:SchemeCatalogRequirements` RDF object must contain these fields: